drilus/hipaa-compliance-developers-guide/02 What is HIPAA?.md

 Along with portability came privacy concerns, to the law makers built in a series of privacy tools and requirements to protect healthcare data.

 ## 2013 Final Omnibus Rule Update
-In September of 2013, the [Final Omnibus Rule Update](http://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act#cite_note-33) was passed that amended HIPAA and greatly expanded the definition of who needed to be HIPAA compliant.
+In September of 2013, the [Final Omnibus Rule Update](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act#cite_note-33) was passed that amended HIPAA and greatly expanded the definition of who needed to be HIPAA compliant.
 Previously, only covered entities (such as doctors, hospitals, and insurers) were required to be HIPAA compliant.

-With the recent rule change however, all entities that store, manage, record or pass Protected Health Information (we'll just call it PHI from now on) to and from covered entities are also required to be HIPAA compliant.
+With the rule change all entities that store, manage, record or pass Protected Health Information to and from covered entities are also required to be HIPAA compliant.

 These entities, called Business Associates, who were previously exempt from HIPAA, now fall under its governance.